projectestac/wordpress-add-to-any/README.txt

 Yes, this plugin outputs 100% W3C valid HTML5 and W3C valid CSS 3 by default.

-= How can I load the buttons after content insertion with AJAX and infinite scroll? =
+= How can I load the buttons after content insertion with Ajax and infinite scroll? =

+AddToAny supports the <a href="https://codex.wordpress.org/AJAX_in_Plugins#The_post-load_JavaScript_Event">standard `post-load` event</a>.

+Ajax and infinite scroll plugins/themes should always fire the `post-load` event after content insertion, so request <a href="https://codex.wordpress.org/AJAX_in_Plugins#The_post-load_JavaScript_Event">standard `post-load` support</a> from plugin & theme authors as needed.

-Fire the standard `post-load` event to have the plugin initiate AddToAny buttons:
+Use the following line to dispatch the `post-load` event for AddToAny and other plugins:

 `jQuery( 'body' ).trigger( 'post-load' );`

-A couple prerequisites:

- * The request has an `HTTP_X_REQUESTED_WITH` header set to `xmlhttprequest`
- * `jQuery` available

-= Why does the menu appear behind embedded objects (like Flash)? =

-Please read <a href="https://www.addtoany.com/buttons/customize/show_over_embeds">this document</a> for an explanation and possible fix.
-For WordPress, an easier fix is to have the plugin <a href="https://www.addtoany.com/buttons/customize/wordpress/hide_embeds">hide intersecting embedded objects</a>.

 = How can I set the plugin as a "Must-Use" plugin that is autoloaded and activated for all sites? =

 Upload (or move) the `add-to-any` plugin directory into the `/wp-content/mu-plugins/` directory.
 Then create a proxy PHP loader file (such as `load.php`) in your `mu-plugins` directory, for example:

 `<?php require WPMU_PLUGIN_DIR . '/add-to-any/add-to-any.php';`

 == Screenshots ==

-1. AddToAny vector share buttons (SVG icons) are pixel-perfect on Retina and high-PPI dispays
+1. AddToAny vector share buttons (SVG icons) are pixel-perfect and customizable
-2. Traditional Share/Save button features Facebook, Twitter, and a generic share icon
-3. Mini share menu that drops down when visitors use the universal share button
+2. Mini share menu that drops down when visitors use the universal share button
-4. Full universal share menu modal that includes all services
+3. Full universal share menu modal that includes all services
+4. Settings for Standard Share Buttons
-5. Settings panel
+5. Settings for Floating Share Bars

 == Changelog ==

+= 1.7.9 =
+* Show optional meta box ("Show sharing buttons") below the WordPress editor by default, without having to save AddToAny settings first
+* Enable the `shortcode_atts_addtoany` hook to filter the default attributes of the `[addtoany]` shortcode
+* Accept `kit_additional_classes` argument in Floating and Follow button output functions (thanks Rocco Marco)

+= 1.7.8 =
+* AddToAny Follow widgets will now use full URLs when specified for a service ID
+* Add Papaly
+* Add Refind
+* Update Pinterest icon

 = 1.7.7 =
 * Resolve syntax issue with [out-of-date PHP versions](https://secure.php.net/eol.php) below PHP 5.3